tianxulin0124-tech/COMP2090SEF_Group119/README.md

 # COMP2090SEF Group 119 - Task 2 Final Submission

 ## Topic
+Topic
 Self-study and implementation of:
-- Data Structure: Max Heap
+Data Structure: Max Heap
-- Algorithm: Heap Sort
+Sorting Algorithm: Heap Sort
+This project is used to solve the book borrow count sorting problem in our Task 1 library management system.

 ## Files
 - `heap_structure.py`: Implementation of Max Heap